 Setting Up WordPress: 10 Best Plugins & Tools To Have From The Get-Go

-One of the best things about WordPress is that its plethora of add-ons and plugins makes it incredibly easy to set up.
-But this can also result in ambiguity as it can be difficult to choose from this wide range of assortments.
+One of the best things about WordPress is that its plethora of add-ons and plugins make it incredibly easy to set up.
+But this can also result in ambiguity as it can be difficult to choose from this wide range of extensions.

-In this article, we’ll run the rule over the best free and premium plugins and tools that we use here on DesignBombs to familiarize you with the ins and outs of getting the best out of your WordPress site.
-We will cover all of the plugins we’re using in this article from those that take care of its hosting to those that create pretty URLs.
+In this article, we’ll help you discover the best free and premium plugins and tools that we use here on DesignBombs to familiarize you with the ins and outs of getting the best out of your WordPress site.
+We will cover all of the tools and plugins we’re using in this article, from our hosting all the way on up to plugins to help you create pretty URLs.

 Let’s get started.